From the Canon Pastor: A Word About Vaccines

 Select King Soopers stores are offering vaccines and tend to release appointment times in the early morning.
 If you don’t find a time at your local grocery store, check others in your area.

-National Jewish Health is setting up mass vaccination events.
+National Jewish Health is offering appointments for the Pfizer and Johnson & Johnson vaccines.
 You do not have to be a National Jewish Health patient to get vaccinated, but you do need to make an appointment before an event.
 Appointments fill up quickly, but you can sign up to be notified when more appointments become available here.

 Denver Public Health Immunization Clinic, located at 605 Bannock, has appointments available for vaccinations.
 Call 303-602-3520 to make an appointment.
 (You might get an answering machine that will advise you to leave a message.
 You may then receive a message that informs you that the mailbox is full.
 Just keep trying – you will eventually be able to leave a message and someone will call you back.)

-Salud Clinic offers registration for vaccine appointments for those 65 and over and for healthcare professionals.
+Salud Clinic offers registration for vaccine appointments for those 18 and over.
 You will be contacted when an appointment is available.

 *You do not have a be a resident of any county to receive the vaccine in that county.